-- (a) Fees, commissions, or other compensation for financial services made within this state. - (b) Gross profits from trading in stocks, bonds, or other securities managed within this state. - (c) Interest, other than interest from loans secured by mortgages, deeds of trust, or other liens on real or tangible personal property found outside this state. - (d) Dividends received within this state. - (e) Interest charged to customers at places of business maintained within this state for carrying debit balances of margin accounts, without deduction of any costs incurred in carrying such accounts.
+- (a) Fees, commissions, or other compensation for financial services rendered within Florida. - (b) Gross profits from trading in stocks, bonds, or other securities managed within Florida. - (c) Interest, other than interest from loans secured by mortgages, deeds of trust, or other liens on real or tangible personal property found outside Florida. - (d) Dividends received within Florida. - (e) Interest charged to customers at places of business maintained within Florida for carrying debit balances of margin accounts, without deduction of any costs incurred in carrying such accounts.

-F-1065N R. 01/13 Page 4
+F-1065N R. 01/15 Page 4

-- (f) Interest, fees, commissions, and other charges or gains from loans secured by mortgages, deeds of trust, or other liens on real or tangible personal property found in this state or from installment sale agreements originally completed by a taxpayer or his agent to sell real or tangible personal property located in this state. - (g) Any other gross income, including other interest resulting from the operation as a financial organization within this state.
+- (f) Interest, fees, commissions, and other charges or gains from loans secured by mortgages, deeds of trust, or other liens on real or tangible personal property found in Florida or from installment sale agreements originally completed by a taxpayer or his agent to sell real or tangible personal property located in Florida. - (g) Any other gross income, including other interest resulting from the operation as a financial organization within Florida.